Chocolate Unwrapped - Eat What You Enjoy This Easter

 Here are five tips to help you practice Intuitive Eating this Easter:

-1. Opt-out of diet culture: If you notice diet culture messaging showing in the media, or in your mind because of internalised rules and beliefs, remind yourself that all foods can fit in in a healthy diet, and that there's no need to add moral judgement to food.
+Notice diet culture messaging: If you notice diet culture messaging showing up in the media or in your mind because of internalised rules and beliefs, remind yourself that all foods can fit in in a healthy diet and that there's no need to add moral judgement to food.
 You don’t have to ‘earn’ the ‘right’ to eat things you enjoy over Easter, nor to ‘make up’ for it afterwards.

-3. Don’t ‘save up’ your calories for chocolate: You don’t need to restrict other foods to save up calories for chocolate.
-Treating your body like a ‘bank account’ doesn’t work.
+Don’t ‘save up’ your calories for chocolate: You don’t need to restrict other foods to ‘save up’ calories for chocolate.
+Treating your body like a bank account doesn’t work.
 Your body doesn’t recognise the difference between you restricting food intentionally and a famine situation.
-It needs regular meals to function for you, so if you get over-hungry and it senses you are restricting, when you finally do allow yourself to eat, it will compensate by driving you to over-eat in preparation for the next ‘famine’.
+It needs regular meals to function for you so if you get over-hungry and it senses you are restricting, when you finally do allow yourself to eat, it will compensate by driving you to over-eat in preparation for the next ‘famine’.

-4. Honour your cravings: If you find yourself craving chocolate, give yourself full permission to enjoy the variety you like, without guilt.
+Honour your cravings: If you find yourself craving chocolate, give yourself full permission to enjoy the variety you like, without guilt.
 You weren’t born feeling guilt after eating - it’s another diet culture demon.
 Denying cravings can lead to feelings of deprivation and overeating later on.
-Trust your body's signals and enjoy chocolate.
+Trust that giving yourself genuine permission - without rules or conditions - tends to reduce rather than increase how much you eat over time.

-I add to this by saying that if you observe that you are regularly over-eating chocolate because you are stressed, anxious, and are using it make yourself feel better emotionally, this can also be explored with the support of an Intuitive Eating Counsellor.
-Interestingly, it’s typically the case in practice, that we see a natural reduction in emotionally driven eating once ‘restriction’ is lifted, and body connection and self-care improve.
+I add to this by saying that if you observe that you are regularly over-eating chocolate because you are stressed, anxious and are using it to help make yourself feel better emotionally, this can also be explored with the support of an appropriately trained nutrition professional.
+Interestingly, it is typically the case in practice that we see a natural reduction in emotionally driven eating once restriction is lifted and body connection and self-care improve.

 My conclusions